parmou/FEND-Project-Neighbourhood-Map/README.md

+#Neighbourhood Map Project

+This project is made in Udacity FEND Program.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+It makes use of 'react-google-maps' for Google-maps functionality.

+##Instructions:

 ### `npm start`